Imaginos: Critical and commercial reception

 The reviews posted by Blue Öyster Cult's fans and by buyers of the album on the customer review site Epinions and on the online collaborative metadata database Rate Your Music are in general quite positive, praising Imaginos as a "creative masterpiece", but underlining that the work is not a group effort but "the brain-child of original drummer Albert Bouchard and longtime producer and lyricist Sandy Pearlman".
 A professional Italian reviewer describes the Blue Öyster Cult name on the cover as "only a commercial decoy" for an Albert Bouchard solo album.

 The album entered the Billboard 200 album chart on August 19, 1988, peaked at No. 122, and exited the charts on October 8.
 It sold about 50,000 copies in the US, and was a commercial failure for Columbia Records and a financial failure for the band, which was forced through legal action to pay back the money used for both the recording of Albert Bouchard's solo album and for the re-recording of Imaginos.
 It was their last album to enter the Billboard charts until The Symbol Remains in 2020.

 Influence

 The manga Battle Angel Alita by Yukito Kishiro contains references to Imaginos.
 Particularly the name of the principal villain - Desty Nova - and the cyber-body of Alita, called imaginos.

+In 2021, Canadian rock critic Martin Popoff released a book on the Imaginos mythos entitled Flaming Telepaths: Imaginos Expanded and Specified.

 Albert Bouchard's new version

-In the spring of 2020, an announcement was made on www.goldminemag.com that Albert Bouchard would be releasing Re Imaginos, his own reinvention of the concept of Imaginos, in the fall of 2020.
+In the spring of 2020, an announcement was made on www.goldminemag.com that Albert Bouchard would be releasing ReImaginos, his own reinvention of the concept of Imaginos, in the fall of 2020.
+Bouchard eventually released 3 albums based on the concept: ReImaginos (2020), Imaginos II - Bombs Over Germany (Minus Zero And Counting) (2021), and Imaginos III - Mutant Reformation (2023).